blaenk/site/input/notes/vue.markdown

 this.$set(this.someObject, 'newProperty', someValue);
 ```

-When doing mass assignment via `Object.assign`, do so in pure, immutable fashion as in Redux, replacing the original property, instead of overwriting it.
+When doing mass assignment via `Object.assign`, do so in an immutable fashion as in Redux, replacing the original property, instead of directly mutating the object.

 ``` javascript
 // wrong